-(If your program did not provide these types of services in 2022-2023, just indicate N/A).
+(If your program did not provide these types of services in 2023-2024, just indicate N/A).

-- Please indicate the number of Corrections Education and the Education of Other Institutionalized Individuals students (12+ hours) served: N/A - 2.
-Describe your program goals and activities for serving this student population as well as any transition activities that allow for students to continue receiving services upon release. - 3.
-Regarding WIOA Section 225 activities, please describe any problems or questions and technical assistance or professional development needs you and/or your staff have.
-Please be as specific as possible.
+Please indicate the number of Corrections Education and the Education N/A Other Institutionalized Individuals students (12+ hours) served (Table 10, column B).
+2. Enter MSGs for Sec.
+225 participants (Table 10, first row of column G)N/A 3.
+Describe your program goals and activities for serving this student population as well as any transition activities that allow for students to continue receiving services upon release.

 IX.
-Fiscal Survey

-PLEASE REVIEW AND FILL OUT THIS SECTION IN ITS ENTIRETY, ALL DONATED COSTS MUST BE TAKEN INTO CONSIDERATION
+Fiscal Survey PLEASE REVIEW AND FILL OUT THIS SECTION IN ITS ENTIRETY.
+ALL DONATED COSTS MUST BE TAKEN INTO CONSIDERATION

-Please provide the total amount of expenditures from Section IV of FEDERAL FUNDS used during the 2022-2023 fiscal year to provide Career Services.
-If no federal funds are used for Career Services, please enter \$0 here.

-2. Please indicate the amount your program contributes to the Local One-Stop through the IFA.
-If the amount is \$0, please indicate that as well.

-3. Please indicate Total hours contributed - Volunteer Tutors Total hours contributed Fair Market Value per Hour Total 0 0 0

-4. Please indicate FY 2022-2023 hours contributed - Volunteer Admin (Receptionist/Front Desk)

-Total hours contributed Fair Market Value per Hour

-5. Please indicate FY 2022-2023 hours contributed - Board of Directors (Organizational Development)

-Total hours contributed Fair Market Value per Hour

-- 6. Please indicate total fair market value of donated supplies and materials. (e.g., books) - 7.
-Please indicate total fair market value of donated equipment. - 8.
-Please indicate total fair market value of donated IT infrastructure and support.

-Please estimate the Total indirect, in-kind expenses donated by your institution.
-This refers to all types of space, infrastructure, and instructional support.
-For space cost calculations, you can 1) estimate your institution's fair market rental value per square foot per month, or 2) you can provide the institution's building renewal and replacement allocation (and cite the source document).
-At a minimum, please indicate the approximate square footage of donated space (for NMHED to calculate at an average rate).

-1. Please indicate square footage of donated space (all space your program uses that you do not have to pay fees for use)

-Square footage of donated space Fair Market Value per Square foot Total 12,860 SqFt Federal Facility 0

-Alternate option:

-Please indicate institution's building renewal and replacement allocation

-Please cite the source document for the amount:
+1. ount of expenditures from Section vide Career Services.
+If no federal 2.
+Please indicate the amount y amount is \$0, please indicate your program contributes to the le that as well. \$0 Energy Storage Stor p throug th the IFA.
+If the 3.
+Please indicate FY 2023-202 24 Total hours contributed - Vo lunteer Tutors otal hours contributed Fair Market Value per Hour Total • 0 4.
+Please indicate FY 2023-202 24 hours contributed - Voluntee r Admin (Rece eptionist /Front Desk) To otal hours contributed Fair Market Value per Hour Total 0 24 hours contributed - Board of Directors (Org • nent) To otal hours contributed Fair Market Value per Hour Total 0 8.
+Plea refe esti (e.g., books) Please indicate total fair management of the second of th rket value of donated supplies and rket value of donated equipment rket value of donated IT infrastruct, in-kind expenses donated by yeastructure, and instructional supmarket rental value per square and replacement allocation (and square footage of donated space cotogs of donated space (all space) our institution port.
+For space foot per mone cite the source (for NMHED) .
+This e cost cath, or 2) e documento calcul you can pronent).
+At a mate at an aver ovide the ninimum age rate) pay fees for use) ootage of donated space (all space m uses t hat you do no ot have to uare footage of donated space quare foot Total 12 ,860 sq ft Federal Facility 0 ernate option: Г ٦ Ple ase indicate institution's b uilding renewal and replacem ent allocation 1 0 Ple ease cite the source docum ent for the amount: